 The second most widely spread modality of healing is chicken broth, due to its low-cost antiviral activity but of limited value when compared, for example to the activities of Echinacea, Elderberry, Ginger or many distilled essential oil concentrations or medicinal mushrooms.
 The latter possess pharmacokinetic activity, which has been classified and proved to be analog to Biological Response Modifiers (BRM) drugs and can afford the significant immunomodulating activity.

-The third most widely spread traditional medical cure is, therefore, Medical Merbalism, which is also the most complete form of traditional medicine, not just a modality, such as prayer or a one single remedy, such as chicken broth, but which comprises virtually infinite cures within.
+The third most widely spread traditional medical cure is, therefore, Medical Herbalism, which is also the most complete form of traditional medicine, not just a modality, such as a prayer or one single remedy, such as chicken broth, but which comprises virtually infinite cures within.
 Medical Herbalism has always been ubiquitous worldwide from East to West with its spiritually diverse inspirations.
-Medical Herbalism traditionally also includes medicinal mushrooms therapy, although mushrooms belong to their own very Kingdom of mushrooms, since they are heterotroph, which means that they cannot produce their own food such as chlorophyll and must feed on other types of organisms, similarly to animals.
+Medical Herbalism traditionally also includes medicinal mushrooms therapy, although mushrooms belong to their own very kingdom, since they are heterotroph, which means that they cannot produce their own food such as chlorophyll and must feed on other types of organisms, similarly to animals.

 Please request a FREE 10 minutes call to talk about our therapies by completing the Contact form.
 You may put specific questions in the comments area and request the organisation of conferences and courses, workshops or Skype video calling.
 We provide medical interpreting and translation assistance into English from Italian, German and Russian.
 Services in other languages may be provided by third parties.